azollai/valto/README.md

 ## Demo code

-You can see running the application by using stackblitz: ...
-Or by cloning and starting the master branch of the project.
+You can see the application running here: https://valto-214b6.firebaseapp.com or by cloning and starting the master branch of the project.

 ## Modules used by the project